 It’s like baking a cake: what we often think of as the smallest ingredient (baking soda) can have the biggest impact on your end product.
 Cross your Ts, dot your Is, add your baking soda-- that way there are few assumptions and (hopefully) no unexpected outcomes.

 There are a few things to take care of prior to the event.

 First, have a communication plan.
 Zoom is huge right now (obviously) and being able to actually see your coworkers’ faces and expressions really adds a layer of accountability and personal connection.
 So ask people to turn on their cameras.
 Nobody cares about your hair and nobody cares what you’re wearing.
 We’re in this together.

 Take advantage of screen share so your team has something to follow along with and consider using a tool like Slack for quick reminders, shoutouts, and asynchronous communications.

 When it comes to driving registrations for the event, it’s important for sales and marketing to work together to find the right attendees.
 That means suppressing accounts that you shouldn’t be emailing and targeting accounts you specifically want.

 It also means working together to define your ideal customer profile--for any specific webinar--and deciding which personas from that ICP you want in attendance.
 You don’t just want registrations, you want the right people.

-Banzai uses our own event marketing automation platform to drive regs without taking time from our SDRs busy days.
+Banzai uses Reach to drive regs without taking time from our SDRs busy days.